Rajverma30/real-time-facial-emotion-detection/README.md

-🚀 Real-Time Facial Emotion Detection
+🚀 Real-Time Facial Emotion Detection:
-📄 Overview
+📄 Overview:
 This project focuses on real-time facial emotion recognition using a webcam feed.
 The model is trained on the RAF-DB dataset and leverages transfer learning (ResNet18 backbone) to classify facial expressions into 7 different emotions with high accuracy.

-😄 Emotions Detected
+😄 Emotions Detected:
 Surprise
 Fear
 Disgust